 Parking at the airport

-Paid parking facilities are available at MNL.
-T1 and T2 have open-air parking lots, whereas T3 is equipped with both open-air spaces and a multi-level parking building directly connected to the terminal.
+T1 and T2 have open-air parking lots.
+T3 is equipped with both open-air spaces and a multi-level parking building directly connected to the terminal.

-As of 19 April 2022 (source), the fees charged at the airport parking facilities were as follows (all figures are in Philippine pesos):
+As of 01 October 2024 (source), the fees charged at the airport parking facilities were as follows (in Philippine pesos):

 Note that overnight/long-term parking is occasionally suspended in response to extraordinary events or peak travel season demand.